Emergency Management - Preparedness and Response

 Evacuation diagrams

 These diagrams are located at emergency exits and other key locations inside a building.
 The diagrams contain information on egress pathways, emergency assembly areas, evacuation procedures and the location of fire-fighting and first aid equipment.
-Beside the evacuation diagrams, a fire order instruction poster will also be on display.

 Health & Safety - Obtain an evacuation diagram provides information on this process.
 If you have any further questions regarding the ongoing review of all out of date diagrams please contact: